Translation Best Practices for Your Checkout Page

 However, you begin to notice that, despite having all that traffic, there really seems to be no action at the checkout page.

-Well, it’s probably because you haven’t applied these set of localization best practices for checkout pages.
+Well, it’s probably because you haven’t applied this set of localization best practices for checkout pages.
 In fact, you’ve probably been in the dark about these practices.
 But, it’s never too late and we suggest you get yourself acquainted with them now.

 Translation